Kale (Welsh Roma): History

 The first reference to Welsh Gypsies is in 1579.
 Around 1730 Abraham Wood came to Wales and established the Wood family line.
 Abraham Wood is often credited with introducing the violin to Wales, and many of his descendants became celebrated musicians.
 Other families who settled in Wales for generations include the Ingrams, along with certain branches of the Price and Lee families.
-These groups are recognized today as part of the Welsh Gypsy community.
+These groups are recognized today as part of the Romani community in Wales.

 Within In Gipsy Tents, published in 1894, the very first detailed account of the origins of the Welsh Gypsies was given by John Roberts (b.
 1818), a great-grandson of Abram Wood.
 Francis Hindes Groome, the author, recounts:But, as it was, here sat John in his glory, lovingly hobnobbing with Silvanus, whose eyes were certainly twinkling, although he had not yet sneezed.
 They had plunged into endless genealogies, dear to your Gipsy as to any dowager, and had proved their cousinship in at least six different ways.
 Already John must have run over the four children, twenty grandchildren, fifty-four great-grandchildren, and two hundred and odd great-great-grandchildren of Abraham Wood, the founder of the chief Welsh Romani clan, who "came up into Wales about one hundred and fifty years ago or thereabouts," and was "buried at a lonesome quiet little place by the seaside, on the road from Towyn to Dolgelly, in a church that's not been used for a church as long as I can remember."
 For when I strolled up, he was speaking of the Ingrams, who "with the Woods were the first as came to Wales.
 And the first place they took a liking to, on account of rivers and other things, was near Llanidloes, Llanbrynmair, and in the neighbourhood of Machynlleth; and near Aberystwith some of them bought little estates, and others took to travelling.
 The Ingrams lived near Llanidloes, and the Woods near Llanbrynmair.
 They were supposed to be in possession of abundance of gold, when taking these places; they were thought gentlefolks of in those days.
 But my great-grandfather Abraham, and Sarah his wife, still went about from one granza or building to another, for he liked the country so well that he would rather travel it than to stop in one place, after he came to find it out that the people were so kind, and that he liked the country food, rough as it was.
 They were getting plenty of fishing in those days, and the women would have no occasion to go only to a house or two, until they would be loaded with plenty of beef and bacon and flour and potatoes...